-In accordance with its obligations under Article 4A of the Malta Communications Authority Act [Cap.
-418 of the Laws of Malta], the Authority welcomes written comments and representations from interested parties and stakeholders during the national consultation period which shall run between the 2 September 2021 and the 27 September 2021.
+In accordance with its obligations under article 4A of the Malta Communications Authority Act (Cap.
+418 of the Laws of Malta), the MCA welcomes written comments and representations from interested parties and stakeholders during the national consultation period which shall run between the 18th September 2023 and the 11th October 2023.

-The Authority appreciates that respondents may provide confidential information in their feedback to this consultation document.
+The MCA appreciates that respondents may provide confidential information in their feedback to this consultation document.
 Such information is to be included in a separate annex and should be clearly marked as confidential.
 Respondents are also requested to state the reasons why the information should be treated as confidential.

-For the sake of openness and transparency, the MCA will publish a list of respondents to this consultation.
-The Authority will take the necessary steps to protect the confidentiality of such material as soon as it is received at the MCA offices in accordance with the MCA's confidentiality guidelines and procedures12.
+The MCA will take the necessary steps to protect the confidentiality of such material as soon as it is received at the MCA offices in accordance with the MCA's confidentiality guidelines and procedures13.
 Respondents are however encouraged to avoid confidential markings wherever possible.